Dental Nursing CertHE

 Our Careers and Employability service can help you find a job at the end of the course.
 You can get help, advice and support for up to 5 years as you advance in your career.

-Each unit on this course is worth a certain number of credits.
-You'll study units worth a total of 120 credits.
-For example, 4 units worth 20 credits and 1 unit worth 40 credits.
+Each module on this course is worth a certain number of credits.
+You'll study modules worth a total of 120 credits.
+For example, 4 modules worth 20 credits and 1 module worth 40 credits.

 The course runs from September to July.